Take a 1-min quiz to get a personalized workout plan Male Female

 Beginner Swimming Workout Plan

-Whether or not you enjoy swimming, it might be a great way for you to help shed those extra pounds alongside other forms of exercise.
+Whether you enjoy swimming or not, it may be a great way for you to help shed those extra pounds alongside other forms of exercise.
 Swimming is a cardio activity that increases your heart and respiratory rates.
-Note that research shows that swimming or exercising for 30 minutes every day reduces your risk of heart disease, stroke, and Type 2 diabetes (5).
+It should be noted that research has shown that swimming or exercising for 30 minutes every day reduces your risk of heart disease, stroke, and type 2 diabetes (5).

 How many calories can you burn swimming?
-A 125-pound individual burns about 300 calories swimming vigorously for about half an hour (4).
-Compared to running at 5 miles per hour or walking, swimming is a better calorie burner.
+A 125-pound individual burns approximately 300 calories swimming vigorously for half an hour (4).
+In comparison to running at 5 miles per hour or walking, swimming is a better calorie burner.

-Besides weight loss, there are other benefits of swimming, including:
+In addition to weight loss, there are other potential benefits of swimming, including:

 • Works your whole body, activating most major muscle groups in the body.

-• Is great for people with arthritis, multiple sclerosis, injuries, and disability.
+• Due to its low impact, it can be a great option for people with arthritis, multiple sclerosis, injuries, and disabilities.

 • Boosts your mood and is a great stress reliever.